opetitprestataire/label-studio/docs/source/plugins/faq.md

 Yes!
 The plugins available out-of-the-box are intended as starting points that can be modified to suit your needs.

+Changes you make to the provided plugins stay within the context of the project.
+To update the plugin source, you would need to make a pull request to the [Plugins repo](https://github.com/HumanSignal/label-studio-plugins).

 ### Can I write my own?

 Yes!
 Instead of choosing an out-of-the box plugin to modify, you can write your own from scratch.
 See [Build Your Own Custom Plugins](custom).

 !!! note
     If you build a plugin that you'd be willing to share with other Label Studio Enterprise users, we invite you to submit it to the [Plugins repo](https://github.com/HumanSignal/label-studio-plugins).

+### Can I insert multiple plugins?

+Yes, they stack.

 ### Where can I learn more?